isomerpages/moe-northlandpri/pages/Students.md

 **For ALL levels:<br>
-26 May: <br>
+26 May:** <br>
 Blend IT!
-HBL - Check your assignment in SLS tasked by your subject teachers then complete the task(s).**
+HBL - Check your assignment in SLS tasked by your subject teachers then complete the task(s).

+**27 May**<br>
+Blend IT!
+Tasks - Check your level assignment in SLS.
+Complete the task and bring your completed product to school when school re-opens in Term 3.

+**27 May and into the June holiday**
+Click on the [**logo below**](https://sites.google.com/moe.edu.sg/npsblendedlearning2021/home) to find out about [**Let's Make IT!**](https://sites.google.com/moe.edu.sg/npsblendedlearning2021/home) tasks.
+Read instructions stated in the site and submit your video or photo and reflection online.